planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 Many Others
 -----------

-Besides that, a lot of new features has been added, and it has significantly stabilized in many areas, solving problems that have arisen during months of the mainnet ops.
+In addition, lots of new features have been added, and it has significantly stabilized the network in many areas, solving problems that have arisen during the past few months of the mainnet ops.
 Please check the [entire changelog] of each release for details.

-If you became interested in Libplanet, please give it a try.
-As we are always in [our Discord server], feel free to ask any questions if you have!
+If you are interested in Libplanet, please give it a try.
+As we are always in [our Discord server], feel free to ask any questions if you have one!

 [entire changelog]: https://github.com/planetarium/libplanet/blob/0.19.0/CHANGES.md
 [our Discord server]: https://discord.gg/planetarium